fws-solutions/starter_s/README.md

 As this is a WP theme, by default it is relying on jQuery library.

 Global JS scripts should be written in `src/js` directories.

+- For project's global scripts everything should be invoked from `src/js/site.js` file.
+- For dashboard's global scripts everything should be invoked from `src/js/admin.js` file.

-The file `site.js` should contain all load methods, and serve for invoking site script's init methods.
+The file `site.js` and `admin.js` should contain all load methods, and serve for invoking script's init methods.

-    Example:
+    Example: src/js/site.js

     import Menu from './_site/menu';
     import Sliders from './_site/sliders';